mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 By applying a thin layer or glaze of watercolor on top, this colored pencil drawing will take on new properties.
 The colors will intensify with each layer of glaze, and pull everything together.

 {% figure caption:"Try to get your glaze color as close to white without it actually lightening the pencil strokes beneath.
-This will allow you to paint more layers without going too dark and ultimately produce better results." class:"half" %}
+This will allow you to paint more layers without going too dark and ultimately produce better results." class:"gallery-2-col" %}
 [![glazing the face layer 1](/assets/images/paper-53-face-glaze-1.jpg)](/assets/images/paper-53-face-glaze-1-lg.jpg) [![glazing the face layer 2](/assets/images/paper-53-face-glaze-2.jpg)](/assets/images/paper-53-face-glaze-2-lg.jpg)
 {% endfigure %}

 A few well placed brush strokes will go a long way in achieving a realistic look.
 The steps for applying these glazes are almost identical to before.
 You won't be *erasing the face* here so you can forgo that step unless you're correcting mistakes or adding highlights.

-{% figure caption:"Using the color zone basics from earlier, apply red glazes around the cheeks and greens around the neck or where shadows appear." class:"half" %}
+{% figure caption:"Using the color zone basics from earlier, apply red glazes around the cheeks and greens around the neck or where shadows appear." class:"gallery-2-col" %}
 [![glazing the face layer 3](/assets/images/paper-53-face-glaze-3.jpg)](/assets/images/paper-53-face-glaze-3-lg.jpg) [![glazing the face layer 4](/assets/images/paper-53-face-glaze-4.jpg)](/assets/images/paper-53-face-glaze-4-lg.jpg)
 {% endfigure %}